| Type: | Postgraduate Subject |

 Learning outcomes

-- Apply core principles of computational thinking to solve structured and semi-structured complex problems.
+- Apply core principles of computational thinking including decomposition, pattern recognition, and abstraction to solve structured and semi-structured complex problems.

-- Communicate complex computational solutions effectively using appropriate abstractions, diagrams, and code.
+- Communicate complex computational solutions to technical and non-technical audiences using appropriate abstractions, diagrams, and code.

 Enrolment requirements